 If there is one city that deserves to be in first place in the world in terms of quality, variety and better taste in the preparation of its dishes, that city is definitely Gaziantep.

-Located in the southeast of Turkey, on the border with Syria, it was nominated in 2015 as the Creative City of Gastronomy by UNESCO and was nothing to be expected less, it is a city that has much to teach to the rest of the world.
+Located in the southeast of Turkey, Gaziantep was rightly nominated in 2015 by UNESCO as Creative City of Gastronomy.
+This was nothing to be expected less.
+Gaziantep is a city that has much to show to the rest of the world.

-Gaziantep has an immense culinary map; whose origins go back to the Paleolitic Period.
-It is very influenced by Arab, Syrian and Ottoman gastronomy.
+Gaziantep has an immense culinary map; whose origins go back to the Paleolithic Period.
+It is very influenced by Arab and Ottoman gastronomy.
 Nowadays, gastronomy remains the main driving force of the local economy.
-In a city of 1,890,000 inhabitants, 60% of the active population is employed by the sector, and a significant 49% of the enterprises are mainly dedicated to food, including spices, cereals and dried fruits.
+In a city of 1,890,000 inhabitants, 60% of the active population is employed by the sector.
+Another significant 49% of the enterprises are mainly dedicated to food, including spices, cereals and dried fruits.
 In Gaziantep, gastronomy is also synonymous with festivity, intercultural dialogue and social cohesion.
 (Source: UNESCO in https://en.unesco.org/creative-cities/gaziantep)

-For a food lover, going to Gaziantep market is like going on a tour to an amusement park where smells, colors and flavors of this city come together.
-Emphasizes pistachio in all its forms (fresh, dry, drier, peeled, with peel, ground and as a pistachio pasta), nuts, dried fruits, legumes, a huge variety of species, a variety of edible seeds, their typical dried vegetables hung everywhere plenty of color and giving a folkloric touch to the market.
+For a food lover, visiting Gaziantep vegetables and spices market is like going on a tour to an amusement park. İn there, smells, colors and flavors of the city comes together.
+Emphasizes the pistachio in all its forms: fresh, dry, drier, peeled, with skin, grounded and as a pistachio paste.
+Nuts, dried fruits, legumes, a huge variety of species and a variety of edible seeds are displayed everywhere.
+Of course, their typical dried vegetables hanging everywhere, plenty of color, bring a folkloric touch to the market.

 People also play a fundamental role in the gastronomy knowledge.
-With a desire to make you feel part of their city, the inhabitants of Gaziantep strive to show you their culture, their gastronomy, their species.
-They are, with good reason, very proud of their pistachio, one of the best in the world.
-With its balconies full of eggplants, peppers and other vegetables drying in the sun, the city acquires a very picturesque and special touch.
+With a desire to make you feel part of their city, the inhabitants of Gaziantep strive to show you their culture, their gastronomy, their spices.
+They are, with a good reason, very proud of their pistachio, one of the best in the world.

-I was invited to this wonderful city as part of my gastronomic tour around the world to learn the secrets of its gastronomy.
-I was very curious to know and enjoy this culinary experience, but all my expectations were more than exceeded and my hosts, proud and very knowledgeable of their cuisine, showed me in detail the great value of this city and made me fall in love with this jewel of gastronomy and its universal history.
+I was invited to this wonderful city to learn the secrets of its gastronomy, following my world’s gastronomic tour.
+Even when I was very enthusiastic joining this culinary experience, all my expectations were more than exceeded.
+My hosts, proud and very knowledgeable of their cuisine, showed me in detail the great value of this city.
+They made me fall in love with this jewel of gastronomy and its universal history.

-My experience turned into a real culinary journey in which, in addition to gaining a few extra kilos, I learned the secrets of Yuvarlama, which is not a soup as everyone can think, but a complete dish, with its tiny dumplings made with rice and lamb meat (and a lot of patience), which by themselves have been a great learning for me.
+My experience turned into a real culinary journey.
+Additionally to gaining a few extra kilos, I learned the secrets of Yuvarlama, which is not a soup as someone can think. İt is instead a complete dish, with its tiny dumplings made with rice and lamb meat (and a lot of patience).
+This ingredient by themself have been a great learning for me.

 I also learned how to prepare Dolmas, vegetables (dried and fresh) stuffed with rice, lamb and Antep spices.
-The Kilis kebab, made with eggplant and lamb meat and doubly cooked (first in charcoal and later in a spicy tomato sauce) and where it plays vital importance the handling of the amount of fire that receives the meat to the coal.
+The Kiliş kebab, made with eggplant and lamb meat and cooked twice.
+First in charcoal and later in a spicy tomato sauce. İn this recipe it plays vital importance the handling of the amount of fire that receives the meat to the coal.

-Although I am not very lamb meat lover, because of its strong smell and flavor, in Gaziantep I learned to enjoy it in all its varieties.
-Also, in this city I changed my opinion about Lahmacun, a kind of turkish pizza with ground lamb that they accompany with parsley and some vegetables.
-I enjoyed a lot as well to eat spicy pepper, that they eat in every meal during the day.
+Because of its strong smell and flavor, I am not very lamb lover.
+Nevertheless, in Gaziantep I learned to enjoy lamb in all its varieties.
+Also I changed my opinion about Lahmacun, a kind of turkish pizza with ground lamb, served with parsley and some vegetables on the top.
+I enjoyed a lot as well eating spicy pepper, that they use to eat in every meal during the day.

-At Orkide Pastanesi, best restaurant in the city to have a really good kahvaltı and special lunch, I also had the opportunity to see the preparation of the Katmer, unknown to me until that moment.
-With a unique agility, what in principle can look like a simple dough of flour and water becomes, with the skill of the hands that prepare it, in a delicious dessert filled with pistachio, sugar and kaymak that locals take as breakfast.
-I also knew the zeytin cavurma, prepared with fried eggs, green olives, walnuts and ground lamb.
+At Orkide Pastanesi, best restaurant in the city to have a really good kahvaltı and a special lunch, I also had the opportunity to see the preparation of the Katmer, unknown to me until that moment.
+With an unique agility, what in principle can look like a simple dough of flour and water becomes, with the skill of the hands that prepare it, a delicious dessert stuffed with pistachio, sugar and kaymak that locals take as breakfast.
+I also learned about the zeytin cavurma, prepared with fried eggs, green olives, walnuts and ground lamb.
 Also, Lolaz, Miscver Börek, Antep Durum, Nohut piyazı, Batma Kaymak, Ali Nazik, Pimpirin, Haylan, Eksili Ufak Köfte, Doumeli, Occe, Cacikli Arap Köftesi, Malhutali Köfte and many others Antep specialties.

-In brief, if you are a food lover, Gaziantep is a city that I really recommend visiting if you are travelling or planning to travel to Turkey.
-Is a paradise of tastes, but not only.
-Gaziantep is a city that awakens all your senses, from the visual to the hearing, from the smells to the flavors.
-It is definitely an experience that deserves to be explored and enjoyed at all levels… by the way, writing these lines I am savoring some delicious pistachios that I bought in my last visit to this wonderful city.
+In brief, if you are a food lover, Gaziantep is a city that I really recommend to stop by if you are planning to visit Turkey.
+It is a paradise of tastes, but not only.
+Gaziantep is a city that awakens all your senses, from the visual to the hearing.
+From the smells to the taste.